Distributed Systems Roadmap: From Consistency Models to Consensus Algorithms

 Distributed Systems Roadmap

-A distributed system is a collection of independent computers that appear to users as a single coherent system.
-Building software that runs across multiple machines—where failures are inevitable, network delays are unpredictable, and consistency is hard to achieve—requires a completely different mental model than single-machine programming.
-This roadmap takes you deep into the theory and practice of distributed computing, from the fundamental constraints described by the CAP theorem to the consensus algorithms that underpin systems like etcd, ZooKeeper, and distributed databases.
+A distributed system is a collection of independent computers that look like one coherent system to the people using them.
+Writing software that runs across multiple machines — where failures are guaranteed to happen, network delays are unpredictable, and keeping everything consistent is genuinely hard — requires a completely different mental model than writing code for a single machine.
+This roadmap takes you deep into both the theory and practice of distributed computing, starting from the fundamental constraints described by the CAP theorem and working all the way up to the consensus algorithms that power systems like etcd, ZooKeeper, and distributed databases.

-You’ll learn why distributed systems fail, how to reason about consistency and availability trade-offs, how to build fault-tolerant protocols, and how consensus algorithms work under the hood.
-This knowledge separates engineers who can design systems that scale reliably from those who build systems that work until they don’t.
+By the end, you will understand why distributed systems fail, how to think through consistency and availability trade-offs, how to build fault-tolerant protocols, and how consensus algorithms work under the hood.
+This knowledge is what separates engineers who can design systems that scale reliably from those who build systems that happen to work — until they do not.

 Before You Start